Home > Health & Fitness

-Women with diabetes should be aware that certain types of medication can affect their blood glucose levels.
-For example, birth control pills can raise blood glucose levels.
+Women with diabetes should be aware that certain types of medication can affect their blood glucose level.
+For example, birth control pills can raise their blood glucose level.
 Long-term use (more than 2 years) of birth control pills may increase the risk of health complications.
 Thiazolidinedione drugs such as rosiglitazone (Avandia) and pioglitazone (Actos) can prompt renewed ovulation in premenstrual women who are not ovulating, and can weaken the effect of birth control pills.

-Diabetes and Pregnancy.
-Both temporary diabetes that occurs during pregnancy (gestational diabetes) and pregnancy in a patient with existing diabetes can increase the risk for birth defects.
-High blood sugar levels (hyperglycemia) can affect the developing fetus during the critical first 6 weeks of organ development.
-Women with diabetes (either type 1or type 2) who are planning on becoming pregnant should strive to maintain good glucose control for 3 - 6 months before pregnancy.
-It is also important for women to closely monitor their blood sugar levels during pregnancy.
+Women with diabetes (either type 1or type 2) who are planning on becoming pregnant should strive to maintain good glucose control for 3 to 6 months before pregnancy.
+Those who are overweight or obese should try to lose weight before becoming pregnant.
+It is also important for women to closely monitor their blood sugar level during pregnancy.
 For women with type 2 diabetes who take insulin, pregnancy can affect their insulin dosing needs.
 Insulin dosing may also need to be adjusted following delivery.

-Diabetes and Menopause.
-The changes in estrogen and other hormonal levels that occur during perimenopause can cause major fluctuations in blood glucose levels.
+The changes in estrogen and other hormonal levels that occur during perimenopause can cause major fluctuations in blood glucose level.
 Women with diabetes also face an increased risk of premature menopause, which can lead to higher risk of heart disease.

 Healthy adults age 45 and older should get tested for diabetes every 3 years.
-Patients who have certain risk factors should ask their doctors about testing at an earlier age and more frequently.
+People who have certain risk factors should ask their doctors about testing at an earlier age and more frequently.
 These risk factors include:

 Children age 10 and older should be tested for type 2 diabetes (even if they have no symptoms) every 3 years if they are overweight and have at least two risk factors.

 Pre-diabetes precedes the onset of type 2 diabetes.
-People who have pre-diabetes have fasting blood glucose levels that are higher than normal, but not yet high enough to be classified as diabetes.
-(Pre-diabetes used to be referred to as “impaired glucose tolerance.”)
+People who have pre-diabetes have a fasting blood glucose level that is higher than normal, but not yet high enough to be classified as diabetes.
 Pre-diabetes greatly increases the risk for diabetes.

 There are three tests that can be used to diagnose diabetes or identify pre-diabetes:

-The fasting plasma glucose (FPG) test has been the standard test for diabetes.
+The fasting plasma glucose (FPG) test is the standard test for diabetes.
 It is a simple blood test taken after 8 hours of fasting.
-FPG levels indicate:
+FPG level indicates: